GerevAI/gerev/README.md

 ![first image](./images/Everything.png)

 ## Listening?
-You should try Gerev out!
-Gerev allows you to search your entire company from a single place.
+Gerev enables you to search your entire company from a single place.

 ## Made for devs
 ### Find docs